-Fortunately, the taxes related to your investments don’t need to be.
-If you are a first-time investor, let me be the first congratulate you on your smart, long-term move and then I can explain how the taxes will work.
+If you are a first-time investor, let me be the first to congratulate you on your smart, long-term move and explain how the taxes on your investments work.

-Like anyone who pays you during the year, you will get tax forms if you had any taxable events.
+Like any employer who pays you during the year, you will get tax forms for any taxable events.
 The IRS requires these forms from the mutual fund companies and brokerage houses, so you’ll also get a copy to help you complete your taxes.

 You will not get tax forms if you have not had taxable events.
 If you have any tax-deferred or tax-free accounts, many of those taxable events will not actually be taxable.
 For example, in a taxable brokerage account, a common stock paying a dividend is a taxable event.
-It is not a taxable event in a 401(k) or Roth IRA.
+However, dividends in a 401(k) or Roth IRA are not considered a taxable event.
 You won’t get a Form 1099-DIV associated with that payment at the end of the year.

 Sale of a Security

-If you have a gain and you held the security for less than a year, it’s taxed as a short-term gain.
-If you held it for more than a year, it’s taxed as a long-term gain.
+If you have a gain and have held the security for one year or less, it’s taxed as a short-term gain.
+If you’ve held it for more than a year, it’s taxed as a long-term gain.
 At the end of the year, you offset your short-term gains with your short-term losses and your long-term gains with your long-term losses.
 Those are the values that get taxed at their respective rates.

 Payment of Dividends or Interest